elijah0kello/mojafos/README.md

 - Provide status updates on the deployment process.
 - Deploy infrastructure in a single namespace
 - Check the health of each deployed application to see if it is ready to serve requests.

+## Usage

+`deploy` : Set up the kubernetes environment, deploy infrastructure and deploy the applications (mojaloop, paymenthub, and fineract).

+`health-check-interval <seconds>` : Set the interval between health checks during deployment.

+`check-infra` : Check the health status of the deployed infrastructure components.

+`check-apps` : Check the health status of the deployed applications (mojaloop, paymenthub, fineract).

+Options:
+`--<app-name>` : Provide the name of the application to check. e.g paymenthub, fineract or mojaloop

+`cleanup` : Remove all deployed resources and clean up the environment.

+`show-config`: Display the current configuration settings of the tool.

+`help` or `-h`: Display the help message with information about available commands and options.